 Gene Roddenberry was a producer and screenwriter, best known for creating the original television series Star Trek.
-Roddenberry was also a member of the American Civil Liberties Union, and the Explorer’s Club of New York City, among many other organizations.
+Roddenberry was also a member of the American Civil Liberties Union and the Explorer’s Club of New York City, among many other organizations.
 The interview begins with a brief discussion about a new Star Trek movie on which Roddenberry was executive consultant.
-They then delve into where the initial idea for the Star Trek series came from, and how Star Trek was able to break the boundaries of what a typical science-fiction plot consisted of.
-Roddenberry then discusses diversity on the original show, and what he was able to get away with in terms of casting during that particular time period.
-He finishes by talking about the development of television as a medium, as well as discussing some of the issues that he and the other show writers had with their directors.
+They then delve into where the initial idea for the Star Trek series came from and how Star Trek was able to break the boundaries of a typical science-fiction plot.
+Roddenberry discusses diversity on the original show and what he was able to get away with in terms of casting during that time period.
+He finishes by talking about the development of television as a medium as well as discussing some of the issues that he and the other show writers had with their directors.

 Date of Forum

 Roddenberry, Gene; Burelbach, Frederick; and Marchant, Piers, "Gene Roddenberry: 09-18-1981" (1981).
 Writers Forum Videos.
 Video 12.